-Recall that brakes need to be able to do 3 things:-
+Recall that brakes need to be able to do three things:-

-- Develop enough clamping force to create enough friction between pad and rotor to convert trailers kinetic energy to heat.
+- Develop enough clamping force to create enough friction between the pad and rotor to convert the trailer's kinetic energy to heat.

-- Develop enough brake torque to reach the limit of traction (lockup the tires) in all conditions, and
+- Develop enough braking torque to reach the limit of traction (lockup the tires) in all conditions, and

-- Have enough mass to absorb the conversion of the trailers kinetic energy to heat without boiling the fluid, warping the rotors, cooking seals, etc. And they must do both with good and consistent feel!
+- Have enough mass to absorb the conversion of the trailer kinetic energy to heat without boiling the fluid, warping the rotors, cooking seals, etc. And they must do both with a good and consistent feel!